Quinn La Fond

 job at citing references; hopefully I will fix this one day.
 At the moment I have drawn mainly

-from the aforementioned lectures, the stacks projects, Vakil's 'Rising Sea', Hartshorne, and 'Liu's Algebraic Geometry
+from the aforementioned lectures, EGA, the stacks projects, Vakil's 'Rising Sea', Hartshorne, and 'Liu's Algebraic Geometry

 and Arithmetic Curves'.
 The topics are presented in an order that makes the most sense to me, though I recognize